 FIND IT: Makgadikgadi Pans National Park, Botswana

 6I love the Amalfi Coast.
 Plain and simple, it was love at first sight for me with the cascade of colorful homes that have become Positano’s signature shot.
 Blame it on my roots, but the Mediterranean has always had a special place in my heart and a special draw when I daydream about romantic destinations.
 There’s a laid-back chic vibe that’s effortless, casual and sexy all at once, and Positano captures that essence well.
 For fellow travelers that have had the same fantasies that I have, Le Sirenuse can’t help but be noticed.
 Located in the heart of Positano, perched perfectly on the cliffside, it provides those jaw-dropping views of the coast with a peaceful aura.
 Perfection.

 FIND IT: Via Cristoforo Colombo, 30, 84017 Positano SA, Italy

 Four Seasons Bali at Sayan, Bali, Indonesia

 7Call it clichéd, but Bali has always been high on my list for an anniversary escape.
-Sure it may be overrun with hard partying Australian tourists looking for an affordable escape, but there’s also a side of Bali that seems utterly magical, tranquil and spiritual.
-Generally speaking, I’m more inclined to book an independently owned property over a chain hotel, but the Four Seasons in Ubud has all the makings of a perfect escape.
+Sure parts may be overrun with hard-partying tourists looking for an affordable escape, but there’s also a side of Bali that seems utterly magical, tranquil and spiritual.
+Generally speaking, I’m more inclined to book an independently owned property, but the Four Seasons in Ubud has all the makings of a perfect escape.
 For US West Coasters with (relatively) easy flights to Bali, what are you waiting for?!